kxdang/kiendang.me/content/blog/078-javascript-closures/index.md

 A closure in JavaScript refers to the combination of a function and the lexical scope in which the function was defined.

+Honestly, this was pretty confusing until I looked further into the Global Execution Context to understand scope.

+Basically, if you have a function within another function, the inner function will create a "closure" over the execution context variable environment of the parent function.

+When the parent function has been popped off the call stack, the inner function will still have access to the previous variable since it created a closure scope.

+The process of a child function closing over the variable environment of its parent function is called a closure.

 A basic example of a closure:

 ```JavaScript